MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 You can use the security update status page in the Microsoft 365 Apps admin center to see which devices have installed the latest security updates for Office.
 Additionally, set a goal for your organization to achieve.
 For more information, see [Overview of the security update status](security-update-status.md).

-## Servicing profile
+## Cloud update

-With servicing profiles, you can automatically deliver monthly Office updates for specific users or groups.
+With cloud update, you can automatically deliver monthly Microsoft 365 Apps updates to devices on Current Channel or Monthly Enterprise Channel.
 The updates are automated and sourced from the Office Content Delivery Network (CDN) on the internet, which allows for maximum uptime and minimizing end user impact and interruption.
-For more information, see [Overview of servicing profile](servicing-profile.md).
+For more information, see [Overview of cloud update](cloud-update.md).

 ## OneDrive sync health